Southwest US preps for 120 temps: Water, water, more water

 “Water, water, water, water,” Flores said.
 “So even when they think they’re not thirsty, they’re drinking water.”

-Jennifer Vollmann brought her 2-year-old daughter to a public swimming pool in downtown Phoenix, where the temperature hit 108 Thursday.
-With 121 degrees predicted next week, “we’ll be here, she’ll be in the pool,” Vollmann said as her daughter ate a blue ice pop.
+Jennifer Vollmann brought her 2-year-old daughter to a public pool in downtown Phoenix, where the temperature hit 108 Thursday.
+With 121 degrees predicted Tuesday, “we’ll be here, she’ll be in the pool,” Vollmann said as her daughter ate a blue ice pop.

 Strong high pressure building over Western states is bringing the hot onslaught.